-Figure \ref{fig:noteo2} illustrates the performance of delayed online gradient descent on GLM.
-As observed in the previous experiment, the regret and the standard deviation increase with the delay, and all the regret curves grow sub-linearly.
-Note that in this example, when there is no delay, the cumulative regret is significantly lower than the other regret curves and stabilizes much faster.
-This highlights the substantial impact that delay has on cumulative regret, as larger delays result in both higher regret and slower stabilization.
+Figure \ref{fig:noteo2} illustrates the performance of Delayed Online Gradient Descent on GLM.
+As observed in the previous experiment, both the regret and the standard deviation increase with the delay, and all regret curves grow sub-linearly.
+In this example, when there is no delay, the cumulative regret is significantly lower than in the delayed cases and stabilizes much faster.
+This highlights the impact of delay on cumulative regret, as larger delays lead to both higher regret and slower stabilization.\\

 To explore the impact of path variation $V_T$, we keep $d$, $\Gamma$, $\kappa$, $\theta$, and $R$ constant while varying $V_T$.
-Consequently, the upper bound on the regret will depend only on $V_T$.
-To achieve this, we modify the equation for $x_t^{*}$ by introducing a parameter $\text{a}$ as follows:
+Consequently, the upper bound on the regret depends only on $V_T$.
+To achieve this, we modify the recursion for $x_t^{*}$ by introducing a parameter $\text{a}$ as follows: